 The Bodhisatta was once a prince.
-One day when he was seven months old his mother sat playing with him, and she was so joyful from motherly love that when the king entered her room she forgot to rise up in respect.
+One day when he was seven months old his mother sat playing with him, and she was so joyful from motherly love that when the king entered her room she forgot to rise in respect.
 His queen’s affection for her child enraged the jealous king.
 He returned to his throne and summoned his executioner, ordering him to go get the Bodhisatta.

 The executioner ripped the Bodhisatta out of his mother’s arms and laid him on a board in front of the king, who ordered the boy’s hands chopped off.
 The weeping queen said she was the one who did wrong and begged the king to cut off her hands instead.
 But the king ignored her and the executioner swung his axe.
 The Bodhisatta did not cry or react; full of perfect patience, he bore his pain with resignation.
-The king then ordered the executioner to cut off his feet, his head, and finally to chop his corpse into bits, all the while ignoring desperate pleas from the queen.
+The king then ordered the executioner to cut off the Bodhisatta’s feet, his head, and finally to chop his corpse into bits, all the while ignoring desperate pleas from the horrified queen.

 In the Lifetime of the Buddha

 The king was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis and tried unsuccessfully to kill him.
 But there were several times in the past when Devadatta did kill the Bodhisatta, including this story and the Khantivadi Jataka (#313).